frank9903/Paper-Implementation-and-Deployment/README.md

 # Paper-Implementation-and-Deployment

 ## Introduction
 This repo is not meant to exactly reproduce the paper results but instead, what I want to achieve is to understand and visualize paper models without tedious environment setups.
 To do so, I'm going to build, train and validate the models all in __Google Colab__.
-On top of that, this repo will also focus on various ways of deploying the models (for iOS), including but not limited to:
+On top of that, this repo will also focus on various ways of deploying the models (for iOS), including the following:
 1. Use local server and HTTP request
 2. Convert Pytorch model to CoreML model
 3. Convert TensorFlow model to CoreML model